z-n-huang/z-n-huang.github.io/_pages/publications.md

 Conference proceedings
 ======
-+ In press.
++ 2024\.
 Learning factivity via syntax and pragmatics: a corpus study.
-(With Serene Siow) *Proceedings of the 48th annual Boston University Conference on Language Development*.
+(With Serene Siow) *Proceedings of the 48th annual Boston University Conference on Language Development*, ed. by Hayat Abdullah Ali AlThagafi and Jupitara Ray.
+522-535.
+Somerville, Mass.: Cascadilla Press. {{[PDF](http://www.lingref.com/bucld/48/BUCLD48-40.pdf)}}
 + 2024\.
-The role of main verbs in subextraction of wh-phrases from NPs. (with Zheng Shen) *Proceedings of GLOW in Asia XIV*, ed.
+The role of main verbs in subextraction of wh-phrases from NPs.
+(With Zheng Shen) *Proceedings of GLOW in Asia XIV*, ed.
 Xiangyu Li et al. 107-118.
 The Chinese University of Hong Kong. {[PDF](https://ling.cuhk.edu.hk/glowxiv/Proceedings_GLOWinAsia14th.pdf)}
 + 2022\.
 Learning the subcategorization properties of attitude verbs in wh-in situ languages.
 (With Yu'an Yang (co-first author), Valentine Hacquard, and Jeffrey Lidz) *Proceedings of the 46th annual Boston University Conference on Language Development*, ed.
 Ying Gong and Felix Kpogo.
 338-350.
 Somerville, Mass.: Cascadilla Press. {[PDF](http://www.lingref.com/bucld/46/BUCLD46-26.pdf)}
 + 2020\.
 “Wanting” the future: The case of future *yao*.
 (With Annemarie van Dooren and Gesoel Mendes.) *Proceedings of the 32nd North American Conference on Chinese Linguistics*, ed.
 Kaidi Chen.
 189-205.
 Storrs, CT: University of Connecticut.  {[Lingbuzz](https://ling.auf.net/lingbuzz/005841)}
 + 2019\.
 On pronominalization and ellipsis in clausal idioms.
 (With Gesoel Mendes.) *Proceedings of the 49th annual meeting of the North East Linguistic Society*, ed.
 Maggie Baird and Jonathan Pesetsky, vol. 2, 123-130.
 Amherst, Mass.: GLSA. {[Lingbuzz](https://ling.auf.net/lingbuzz/004558)}